semgrep/semgrep-docs/docs/faq.md

 #### Accuracy of results

-Semgrep has reachability analysis for over 80% of critical CVEs dating back to 2017 and 100% of critical and high-severity CVEs dating back to May 2022.
+Semgrep has reachability analysis for over 80% of critical CVEs dating back to 2017 and 100% of critical and high severity CVEs dating back to May 2022.
 Endor Labs' reachability data, however, dates back to 2018.

 ### Comparing Semgrep to Snyk